-The following table gives information with respect to the Company's equity compensation plans as of July 2, 2004, which plans were as follows: the 1993 Employee Stock Purchase Plan, Non-Employee Directors Stock-for-Fees Plan, Employee Stock Option Plan, Broad-Based Stock Incentive Plan and Stock Option Plan for Non-Employee Directors.
+The following table gives information with respect to the Company's equity compensation plans as of July 1, 2005, which plans were as follows: Non-Employee Directors Stock-for-Fees Plan, 2004 Performance Incentive Plan, Employee Stock Option Plan, Broad-Based Stock Incentive Plan, Stock Option Plan for Non-Employee Directors and 1993 Employee Stock Purchase Plan.
 With the exception of the Broad-Based Stock Incentive Plan, these plans have each been approved by the Company's shareholders.
+Following expiration of the Employee Stock Option Plan on November 10, 2004 and approval of the 2004 Performance Incentive Plan by the Company's shareholders on November 18, 2004, no new awards are permitted under the Employee Stock Option Plan, the Broad-Based Stock Incentive Plan or the Stock Option Plan for Non-Employee Directors.
+In addition, if shareholders approve the Company's 2005 Employee Stock Purchase Plan as described in Proposal 2, the Company's 1993 Employee Stock Purchase Plan will immediately terminate and no shares will be available for future issuance under that plan.

-Shareholders are also being asked to approve a new equity compensation plan, the 2004 Performance Incentive Plan, as described above.
-The following table does not reflect the additional shares that will be available under the 2004 Performance Incentive Plan if Proposal 2 is approved by shareholders.
+The following table does not reflect the additional shares that will be available under the 2005 Employee Stock Purchase Plan if Proposal 2 is approved by shareholders or the additional shares that will be available under the 2004 Performance Incentive Plan if Proposal 3 is approved by shareholders.

-(a) (b) (c) Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted-average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column(a)) Equity compensation plans approved by 10 000 417(1) ¢0 2122/2) security holders Equity compensation plans not approved 16,923,417(1) \$9.2122(2) 9,285,445(3) by security holders(4) 8,338,380(5) 4.8043 911,621 Total 25,261,797 \$7.6938 10,197,066
+Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (b) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column(a)) Equity compensation plans approved by security holders 16,343,629(1) \$ 10.8411(2) 5,348,824(3) Equity compensation plans not 10,545,025(1) Ψ 10.0411(2) 3,340,024(3) approved by security holders 4,799,700(4) 4.9641 0 Total 21,143,329 \$ 9.3934 5,348,824